 Primitive.
-Derivative with ber Derivative with me angkat, to lift. ber-angkat, to arise. meng-angkat, to lift. alih, to change. ber-alih, to undergo change. meng-alih, to change. balik, behind, back. ber-balik, to turn (in- trans.) mem-balik, to turn, return (trans.) diri, self, being. ber-diri, to stand up. men-diri-kan, to cause to stand, to establish. ganti, instead of. ber-ganti, to take the place of. meng-ganti, to put in the place of. habis, finished. ber-habis, to be finished. meng-habis, to finish, to complete. igau, delirium. ber-igau, to be deli- meng-igau, to rave. ikat, tie, bond. ber-ikat, to be fastened. meng-ikat, to tie, fasten.

-Frimitive.
-Derivative with ger Derivative with me ingat, memory, to remember. ber-ingat, to be sensi- ble of. meng-ingat, to call to mind, remember. jaga, to watch, guard. ber-jaga, to be on watch. menjaga, to watch, to guard. keliling, around. ber-keliling, to border, surround. mengeliling, to hem in, to go round. karja, work. ber-karja, to be a work- man. mengarja-kan, to work, effect, accomplish. lepas, loosed. ber-lepas, to be free. melepas, to set free. lambat, slow. ber-lambat, to be slow. me-lambat, to retard. labuh, to lower, drop. ber-labuh, to be at anchor. me-labuh, to let fall, to anchor. naung, shade. ber-naung, to be sheltered. me-naung-i, to shelter, to shade, protect. pegang, to hold. ber-pegang, to hold. memegang, to take hold of, to seize. rugi, loss. be-rugi, to suffer loss. me-rugi-kan, to cause loss. sembunyi, to hide. ber-sembunyi, to be con- menyembunyi, to hide, conceal. takut, afraid, fear. ber-takut, to be afraid. menyakut-kan, tofrighten ubah, change, to change. ber-ubah, to undergo change. meng-ubah, to change, to alter.
+Derivative with ber Derivative with me

+angkat, to lift. ber-angkat, to arise. meng-angkat, to lift. alih, to change. ber-alih, to undergo change. meng-alih, to change. balik, behind, ber-balik, to turn mem-balik, to turn, back. (intrans.) return (trans.) diri, self, being. ber-diri, to stand men-diri-kan, to cause - up. to stand, to establish. ganti, instead of. ber-ganti, to take meng-ganti, to put in the place of. the place of. habis, finished. ber-habis, to be meng-habis, to finish, finished. to complete. igau, delirium. ber-igau, to be meng-igau, to rave. delirious. ikat, tie, bond. ber-ikat, to be meng-ikat, to tie, fastened. fasten. ingat, memory, ber-ingat, to be meng-ingat, to call to to remember. sensible of. mind, remember. jaga, to watch, ber-jaga, to be on menjaga, to watch, to guard. watch. guard. keliling, around. ber-keliling, to mengeliling, to hem in, border, to go round. surround. karja, work. ber-karja, to be a mengarja-kan, to work, workman. effect, accomplish. lepas, loosed. ber-lepas, to be free. melepas, to set free. lambat, slow. ber-lambat, to be slow. me-lambat, to retard. labuh, to lower, ber-labuh, to be me-labuh, to let fall, to

+drop. at anchor. anchor.

+naung, shade. ber-naung, to be me-naung-i, to shelter,

+sheltered. to shade, protect.

+pegang, to hold. ber-pegang, to memegang, to take

+hold. hold of, to seize.

+rugi, loss. be-rugi, to suffer me-rugi-kan, to cause

+loss. loss.

+sembunyi, to ber-sembunyi, to menyembunyi, to hide,

+hide. be concealed. conceal.

+takut, afraid, ber-takut, to be menyakut-kan, to

+fear. afraid. frighten.

+ubah, change, to ber-ubah, to meng-ubah, to change,

+change. undergo change. to alter.

 Sixth, Notice must be taken of the common native habit (not one to be imitated by Europeans learning the language) of inserting in a sentence words which have no meaning to fill a temporary hiatus while the speaker is thinking of his next word.
-These prop-words or pillow-words, to borrow a Hindustani phrase, are numerous in Malay and vary in different localities.
-Anu, bahasa-nia, misal2-nia, and kata-kan are some of those commonly used.
+These prop-words or pillow-words, to borrow a Hindustani phrase,2 are numerous in Malay and vary in different localities.
+Anu, bahasa-nia, misal3-nia, and kata-kan are some of those commonly used.